RingierIMU/sdc-technicalAssignment-ds-ctr-prediction/README.md

 Buyers visit our site in search of products and services.
 Sellers advertise their products and services.
 And when the buyer finds something they like, they click on the advertisement and show interest.
 This is known as a click through.

-Click Through Rate (CTR) Prediction is a huge powerful tool for marketplaces, as a means to deliver even more value for sellers on our platform.
+Click Through Rate (CTR) Prediction is a powerful tool for marketplaces, as a means to deliver even more value for sellers on our platform.

 ## Problem Statement